-In the Purcell Mountains of southeastern B.C. a new sedimentary exhalative massive sulphides discovery has been made by Kokanee Explorations Ltd. on the Fors lead-zinc-silver prospect.
-The property is located southwest of Cranbrook near Munroe Lake and was optioned from Chapleau Resources Ltd. and Barkhor Resources Ltd. The discovery hole intersected 3.65 metres of bedded massive sulphides, plus an additional 23 metres of semimassive to disseminated sulphides.
-Miaeralization occurs in calcsilicate rocks of the Proterozoic Middle Aldridge Formation and is associated with extensive albitic alteration.
+In the Purcell Mountains of southeastern B.C., a new sedimentary exhalative massive sulphide discovery has been made by the joint venture of Consolidated Ramrod Gold Corporation, Chapleau Resources Ltd. and Barkhor Resources Inc. on the Fors lead-zinc-silver prospect.
+The property is located southwest of Cranbrook near Munroe Lake.
+The discovery hole intersected 3.0 metres of crudely bedded massive sulphides grading 7.25 percent zinc, 6.47 per cent lead and 66.9 grams silver per tonne and over 130 metres of "vent complex" rocks including albitic alteration and tourmalinized fragmentals with extensive low grade lead and zinc mineralization.
+Host rocks are siltstones and argillites of the Middle Proterozoic Aldridge Formation.